And greetings to you, my friends, and welcome back.

 That's easy.

-You know, where where are the great protesters of old?
+You know, where are the great protesters of old?

-The kind of people that put themselves up on a tree for two years without a bathroom to save the tree.
+The kind of people who put themselves up in a tree for two years without a bathroom to save the tree.

-Where were the people that would march coast to coast and pour red paint along the way to to depict themselves dying in a nuclear blast.
+Where were the people that would march coast to coast and pour red paint along the way to depict themselves dying in a nuclear blast?

-Anyway, uh nothing seems to be what it used to be.
+Anyway, nothing seems to be what it used to be.

-My friends, if you're looking for all the signs of a repeal to Obamacare, you're gonna want to visit the Heritage Foundation website today.
+My friends, if you're looking for all the signs of a repeal to Obamacare, you're going to want to visit the Heritage Foundation website today.

-The Heritage Morning Bail also reported Obama's own centers for Medicare and Medicaid now report something contrary to uh anything the White House will admit to, that the new health care plan will increase national health care spending by 311 billion.
+Now report something contrary to anything the White House will admit to, that the new health care plan will increase national health care spending by $311 billion.

 Obama's own Medicare actuary.